fhiso/legacy-format/data-model.md

 ### NICK   {#NICK}

-A descriptive or familiar that is used instead of, or in addition to, one's proper name.
+Nickname: a descriptive or familiar that is used instead of, or in addition to, one's proper name.

 Contexts
 :   .`[INDI]`.`[NAME]`.`[NICK]`